menyw/hyde/_posts/2019-11-08-assignment-3.md

 I brought those visualizations and met my friend again to get more feedback on them.
 I asked same questions as before and here’s the summary of the feedbacks:
 -	If I was a student who want to select schools, I would say the bullet graph will be more effective.
 -	There was only few information on the scatter plot and the map.
 They were not informative.
 -	I would change the color of the bullet graph to make the contrast of the colors bigger.
+I would choose a light green since the high salary was a positive thing for graduates.
+Green could represent positive things.

 To conclude, I would keep the bullet graph as my chart type.
 And change the color of the bullet graph.